 The words on your website matter.
 They tell the story of the people you help, the mission you are on, and your organization’s goals for the future.
 They carry a lot of weight, and not to add more pressure, but you want to make sure your font choices are giving your site and its words the best chance of being heard.

-We’ve shared some creative fonts to consider.
+We’ve shared some creative fonts for nonprofits to consider.
 Now here are a few tips, and our top choices for fonts in 2021.

 Look out, Times New Roman.
 New Caledonia is taking over as the go-to classic.
 While it was previously used exclusively in print materials, it is gaining traction in digital formats due to its professional look.
 With it’s fine weight differences, it is ideal for large amounts of text but can add a touch of elegance when used as a header.